signag/Hybrid-Car-Consumption-Monitor/docs/setupChargingObserver.md

 |Step|Action
 |----|-----------------------------------------------------
-|1.  | Select a suitable Linux machine having access to the Fritz"Box on one side and to the InfluxDB server on the other.<br/>The current setup uses a Raspberry Pi 4
+|1.  | Select a suitable Linux machine with Python 3.7 or later, having access to the Fritz!Box on one side and to the InfluxDB server on the other.<br/>The current setup uses a Raspberry Pi 4
 |2.  | Install **fritzToInfluxHA** (```[sudo] pip install fritzToInfluxHA```)
 |3.  | On the Fritz!Box configure a specific user with Smart Home permission.
 It is recommended not to allow internet access.
 |4.  | Create and stage configuration file for **fritzToInfluxHA** (see [Configuration](#configuration))
 |5   | Adjust the service configuration file, if required.
-Especially check python path and user (see [Service](#Service))
+Especially check python path and user (see [Service](#service))
 |6.  | Stage configuration file: ```sudo cp fritzToInfluxHA.service /etc/systemd/system```
 |7.  | Start service: ```sudo systemctl start fritzToInfluxHA.service```
 |8.  | Check log: ```sudo journalctl -e``` should show that **fritzToInfluxHA** has successfully started